Long-Range Regional Transit Plan

 - Explore alternative service delivery models to augment the system.

-An initial Choices Report has already been drafted as part of this process, following an analysis of our region's current transit system.
+An initial Choices Report has already been drafted as part of this process (see link at right), following an analysis of our region's current transit system.
 Public involvement has been and will continue to be programmed into the process through stakeholder workshops and open houses, and PAG transit-planning staff along with PAG member jurisdictions will eventually develop the core network elements of a 10-year network plan through an intensive design workshop guided by a qualified consultant.
-The plan will include service classifications, corridor prioritizations, access and coverage analysis and detailed mapping of plan elements.
-It is expected to to debut in the fall of 2019 following review and approval by the PAG Regional Council.
+The plan is expected to to debut in the fall of 2019 following review and approval by the PAG Regional Council.

 Long-Range Regional Transit Plan Stakeholder Workshop - October 2018: Supporting Visuals